A Centennial Tribute

 died: North Hollywood, California, December 24, 1975

-For the Bernard Herrmann Centennial, our FMR critics select their 10 favorite Herrmann film scores:
+For the Bernard Herrmann Centennial, our FMR critics select their 10 favorite Herrmann film scores among his many innovative ones:

 Steven A. Kennedy